 (16) Non-secured status, as defined in section 2945.401 of the Revised Code;

-(17) Post sentence evaluation-probation or parole, as defined in section 2967.22 of the Revised Code;
+(17) Post sentence evaluation-probation or parole for involuntary commitment, as defined in section 2967.22 of the Revised Code; or,

-(19) Juvenile competency evaluation for serious youthful offenders, as defined in Chapter 2152. of the Revised Code.
+(18) Juvenile competency evaluation for serious youthful offenders, as defined in division (C)(2) of section 2152.13 of the Revised Code.

-(C) No examiner should undertake a forensic evaluation without an appropriate order from the court ordering the evaluation, or an official written request if the agency requesting the forensic evaluation is a parole or probation department, or ODMH operated regional psychiatric hospital.
+(C) No examiner should undertake a forensic evaluation without an appropriate written order from the court ordering the evaluation, or an official written request if the agency requesting the forensic evaluation is a parole or probation department, or OhioMHAS operated regional psychiatric hospital.